Schlieffen Plan: Deployment plans, 1906–1907 to 1914–1915

 Extant records of Moltke's thinking up to 1911–1912 are fragmentary and almost wholly lacking to the outbreak of war.
-In a 1906 staff ride Moltke sent an army through Belgium but concluded that the French would attack through Lorraine, where the decisive battle would be fought before an enveloping move from the north took effect.
+In a 1906 staff ride, Moltke sent a hypothetical army through Belgium but concluded that the French would attack through Lorraine, where the decisive battle would be fought before an enveloping move from the north took effect.
 The right wing armies would counter-attack through Metz, to exploit the opportunity created by the French advancing beyond their frontier fortifications.
 In 1908, Moltke expected the British to join the French but that neither would violate Belgian neutrality, leading the French to attack towards the Ardennes.
 Moltke continued to plan to envelop the French near Verdun and the Meuse, rather than an advance towards Paris.
 In 1909, a new 7th Army with eight divisions was prepared to defend upper Alsace and to co-operate with the 6th Army in Lorraine.
 A transfer of the 7th Army to the right flank was studied but the prospect of a decisive battle in Lorraine became more attractive.
 In 1912, Moltke planned for a contingency where the French attacked from Metz to the Vosges Mountains and the Germans defended on the left (southern) wing, until all troops not needed on the right (northern) flank could move south-west through Metz against the French flank.
 German offensive thinking had evolved into a possible attack from the north, one through the centre or an envelopment by both wings.